-If this question can be answered, I pondered anyone, including myself, can make one’s existence here on earth much more meaningful and make oneself a smoother sailor.
+If this question can be answered, then anyone – including myself – can make one’s existence here on earth much more meaningful and make oneself a smoother sailor.

 I needed to define two notions.
 First, I needed to understand what ‘ourselves’ and ‘the law of life’ have to be, so that I can clearly move toward ‘being in harmony with it.’

 Second, I needed to figure out what ‘right thought’ is and why it is such.
-If suffering is always the effect of wrong thought in some direction, as per James Allen, the opposite case – blessings – will be the effect of right thought.
-Additionally, the qualities of right thought should reflect those of ourselves – i.e. our right essence, I pondered.
+If suffering is always the effect of wrong thought in some direction, as per James Allen, the opposite case – blessings or rather, harmonious life – will be the effect of right thought.
+Additionally, the qualities of right thought should reflect those of ourselves – i.e. our right essence.